mobilpay/Node.js/README.md

 # Node.js

-Proof of concept - mobilPay integration in Node.js
+Proof of concept - NETOPIA integration in Node.js